Key Quote

 Technique 1 — RHETORICAL QUESTION / MELODRAMATIC EXCESS

-The rhetorical question is delivered with melodramatic (exaggerated emotional) intensity — Leonato appeals to the gathered community to kill him rather than endure the shame.
+The rhetorical question is delivered with melodramaticmelodramatic — Exaggerated in expression or behaviour for emotional effect intensity — Leonato appeals to the gathered community to kill him rather than endure the shame.
 The specificity of 'dagger' and 'point' creates vivid, violent imagery.
-This histrionic (excessively theatrical) response reveals how the honour code demands that men perform their grief as publicly as the shame was inflicted.
+This histrionichistrionic — Excessively theatrical or dramatic in character response reveals how the honour code demands that men perform their grief as publicly as the shame was inflicted.

 The phrase 'no man's' appeals specifically to the men present — it is a request for a masculine response (violence) to a masculine problem (honour).
 Leonato does not ask for comfort, understanding, or investigation — he asks for death.
-Shakespeare exposes the toxic (harmful, poisonous) nature of a value system where death is preferable to dishonour.
+Shakespeare exposes the toxictoxic — Extremely harmful or damaging nature of a value system where death is preferable to dishonour.

 Key Words